ztroop/py3grok/README.md

 # py3grok

 A Python library to parse strings and extract information from structured or unstructured data.
-This library is based on [pygrok](https://github.com/garyelephant/pygrok).
+This library is based on [pygrok](https://github.com/garyelephant/pygrok), but provides some updates and improvements.

 ## Why?